samcorcos/mobile_safari_bug2/README.md

 # Mobile Safari Bug

-This is a minimum reproducible error for the following mobile Safari bug on text input placeholder spacing:
+This is a minimum reproducible error for the following mobile Safari bug on text input width:

 http://stackoverflow.com/q/43059492/1766789